 Our leaning towards flexible workspaces means less rigid space and more informal, dual-purpose areas.
-Rather than set desks and set departments, the fluctuating nature of freelancers and the adoption of agile workings means soft seating is favoured and it has to work incredibly hard.
+Our office design experts say rather than set desks and set departments, the fluctuating nature of freelancers and the adoption of agile workings means soft seating is favoured and it has to work incredibly hard.

 Break free from the boardroom